 This report contains important information about the quality of water in your community.
 A written copy of the report will be mailed to customers only upon request and is also available at 2151 South Service Lane, Lake Buena Vista, Florida 32830.
+For more information or to request a mailed copy, please contact Stephanie Hebert at 407-824-4841.

 Este informe contiene información importante sobre la calidad del agua en su comunidad.
-Una copia escrita del este reporte sera enviada por correo unicamente a quien asi lo solicite.
-Si usted tiene alguna pregunta sobre este reporte o su servicio de agua, favor the comunicarse con Jose Garcia al 407-824-1248.
+Una copia escrita del este reporte será enviada por correo únicamente a quien así lo solicite.
+Si usted tiene alguna pregunta sobre este reporte o su servicio de agua, favor té comunicarse con Jose Garcia al 407-824-1248.

 RCID routinely monitors for contaminants in your drinking water according to Federal and State laws, rules, and regulations.
-Except where indicated otherwise, this report is based on the results of our monitoring for the period of January 1 to December 31, 2020.
+Except where indicated otherwise, this report is based on the results of our monitoring for the period of January 1 to December 31, 2021.

-Data obtained before January 1, 2020, and presented in this report are from the most recent testing done in accordance with the laws, rules, and regulations.
+Data obtained before January 1, 2021 and presented in this report are from the most recent testing done in accordance with the laws, rules, and regulations.